What Is Blepharitis and Can It Be Prevented Or Cured?

 One of the most common issues that can occur with eyesight is something called “Blepharitis”, but what exactly is it?
 Blepharitis is where the edges of your eyelids become red, swollen and irritable.
-According to the National Eye Institute, Blepharitis is caused by an imbalance of bacterial on your eyelids at the base of your eyelashes.
-Granted, having bacteria on your skin is 100% normal and everyone does, the issue is predominantly caused by a build up of unwanted bacteria.
+According to the National Eye Institute, Blepharitis is caused by an imbalance of bacteria on your eyelids at the base of your eyelashes.
+Granted, having bacteria on your skin is 100% normal and everyone does, the issue is predominantly caused by a build-up of unwanted bacteria.
 It can, however, also be caused by clogged or irritated oil glands within the eyelid itself.

 How can this imbalance of bacteria be caused?

 The main factor that causes this imbalance is wearing eye makeup.
 Eyeline and other eye makeup, when not taken off properly, stays on the surface of the skin prohibiting the oil glands (Meibomian Glands) from being sufficiently ventilated and thus causes blockages.
 This does therefore mean that Blepharitis is significantly more common in women, though it doesn’t conform to the stereotype that only women wear makeup.
 In addition, Blepharitis is increasingly common in those over the age of 40, whilst a recent scientific study “The International Workshop on Meibomian Gland Dysfunction: Report of the Subcommittee on the Epidemiology of, and Associated Risk Factors, for MGD” highlighted that 69% of Asian populations in Thailand, Japan and China have Meibomian Gland Dysfunction, and therefore suggest that ethnicity may play a role.